Used by journalists, researchers, and financial publications for citation.

 Related: Credit Basics

-The credit system does not respond to effort.
-It responds to documented outcomes.
+The credit system does not score effort.
+It scores reported behavior.

 Stability is the currency of credit.
 Predictable behavior reduces perceived risk.